Palo Alto Advanced Play

 Definitions: Élite Only, and Concurrent Élite

-Palo Alto players and families may opt for either method.
+Palo Alto players and families may choose either method.

-Players from nearby regions that want to continue their Spring Select experience may join Palo Alto Élite, but only if they play the regular fall season in their home region at the same time.
+Players from nearby regions that want to continue their Spring Select experience may join Palo Alto Élite, but only if they play the regular fall season in their home region at the same time, in Concurrent mode.

 At least one parent per Élite player is required to register as a volunteer and be prepared to help with team functions such as car pooling, tournament registration, or other duties the coach may request.
 Each coach will appoint a Team Manager to handle uniforms and organize the other parent volunteers.